LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/functions/function-input-and-output.rst

 .. index::
    single: function; default parameter

-If your function will not work properly without one more more of its parameters defined, then you should define a **default value** for these parameters.
+If your function will not work properly without one or more of its parameters defined, then you should define a **default value** for these parameters.
 The default value can be provided next to the parameter name, after ``=``.

 .. admonition:: Example